 This will be a transfer of wealth/power bigger even than what happened with the Web and Social Media waves.
 So you can expect a lot of well articulated articles/videos explaining why this change will never happen and why the status quo incumbency will continue to rule.
-Those articles will gain a lot of credibility from the crashes of many new Blockchain ventures which will lead to cries of “see, I told you this was all rubbish”.
+Those articles will gain a lot of credibility from the failures of many new Blockchain ventures and periodic cryptocurrency bear markets, both of which will lead to cries of “see, I told you this was all rubbish”.

 Yes, the New Economy really was a New Economy